alw1746/RPI-LCD-STM32/README.md

   **#define TS_CS_PIN  PA3**

 ## Arduino application sketches
-The LCD sketches should be run in the following order to test and obtain information.
+The sketches should be run in the following order to test and obtain information about the LCD.

 1. **graphictest.ino** - generate test patterns on the LCD(see video).
 This verifies LCD-STM32 wiring is correct.
 If you get a white screen there is a mixup in the wiring, loose connections, insufficient power, etc.
 [![graphictest output](/images/grtestvid.png)](https://www.youtube.com/watch?v=hBzeoJun87o&t=2s)

-2. **LCDcalibrate.ino** - display the boundary and pressure limits(min/max) of the LCD.
+2. **LCDcalibrate.ino** - obtain the screen boundary(x,y) and touch pressure(z) extrema of the LCD.
 Plug these values into TSpaint.
 ![LCDcalibrate output](/images/LCDcalibrate.jpg)

 3. **TSpaint.ino** - enhanced version of Adafruit's touchscreen painter.